Hidden Markov Models and the Bayes Filter in Categorical Probability: Smoothing in Markov categories

 \section{Smoothing in Markov categories}

-While the Bayes filter infers the most recent state on $X_t$ with respect to a history of measurements up to time $t$, it is sometimes desirable to go back and make inferences about the hidden state at an earlier time.
-So in this section, we consider observations up to time $n$ and the problem of inferring the hidden state at any time $t \in \left[n\right]$.
+While the Bayes filter tries to infers the most recent state on $X_t$ from a sequence of observations up to time $t$, it is sometimes desirable to go back and make inferences about the hidden state at an earlier time.
+So in this section, we consider observations up to time $n$ and the problem of inferring the hidden state at a time $t \in \left[n\right]$.

+Some of the material in this section will be similar to that in \cref{sec:BayesFilter}, so we will be brief in places.
+Throughout, we work in a Markov category $\catC$ with conditionals and consider a hidden Markov model $p \colon \monUnit \to \left(Y \otimes X\right)_{\left[n\right]}$ as in \cref{defn:HiddenMarkovModel}.